floridayoder/ATSMileage/README.md

 ### ✔ Trip Start Logic
 Trip “intent” begins when:
-- Bluetooth connects to a known vehicle.
+- AVAudioSession connects to a known vehicle.

+App must be in the foreground or background (with appropriate permissions) to detect this event.
+The trip is not officially “started” until movement is detected, but this connection event signals the user’s intent to drive.

 Actual trip begins when:
 - Movement is detected (speed > ~3–5 mph).